Fleetwood Mac Documentary

 And…

 The Beatles first #1 hit in the U.S. is being re-released.
-If you missed Capitol Records’ big single the first time (released December 26th, 1963), you can buy it on Record Store Day, November 22nd, 2024.
+If you missed Capitol Records’ big single the first time (released December 26th, 1963), the new pressing came out on Record Store Day, November 22nd, 2024.
 It’s just like the original…analog & monophonic…and with the iconic cover.

 Here are two copies of the singles I have.
 You can see that I wore out the original 1964 record on the left, and haven’t played the one on the right.
 That cover, which I believe is from the 80s or 90s has Paul McCartney’s cigarette air-brushed out.
 Thank goodness Paul (and Ringo) stopped smoking decades ago.